Petra Costa: Career

-Petra Costa made her film debut producing and directing the short film Undertow Eyes (2009), a poetic depiction of love and aging as seen from the perspective of her grandparents.
+Costa made her film debut producing and directing the short film Undertow Eyes (2009), a poetic depiction of love and ageing as seen from the perspective of her grandparents.
 The film was screened at MoMA and scooped numerous awards at Brazilian and international festivals: best short film at the Rio Festival and London International Documentary Festival (LIDF), best short documentary at the Cine Las Americas International Film Festival (USA) and special jury's prize at the Gramado Film Festival, among others.